JamieElls/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M02Lab01_Manage_Customers.md

 the upcoming leadership meeting.
 In this lab, you will update lead records and qualify, disqualify and reactivate lead records.

+**Note:** Where the lab instructions refer to **[my prefix]**, you are expected to use you initials or some other unique identifier to help you distinguish your work.
+The brackets are not necessary.

 ## Exercise 1 – Manage Leads

 ### Task 1 – Creating Leads